jimmyangel/morinricardo/content/post/2018-04-14-howl-recent-wildfires-spotlight.md

 Wildfires are pretty regular events here in the Pacific Northwest.
 This new [HOWL](https://oregonhowl.org/) 'spotlight' will give you the opportunity to keep an eye on large wildfire incidents as they occur.
 There are many sites that can be used to access this type of information, but as far as I can tell, this is the only one that offers a 3D view of the affected areas.

 As always, please contact me if you have any feedback or if you see any mistakes that need fixing.

+---

+_A note of caution: Due to the tactical nature of the [GeoMAC](https://www.geomac.gov/) data, there might be inconsistencies and substantial variations across reports.
+Locations and perimeters are approximate, and the [GeoMAC](https://www.geomac.gov/) team makes it quite clear in their site that the data is provided for informational purposes only and do not necessarily represent the 'official' incident locations and perimeters._